HGitMaster/udig-osgi/deploy/installer/readme.txt

 - Create a fresh install of the new version of uDig, and make sure to include a JRE directory as a subfolder to the eclipse directory.

 - Next, open up uDigInstallScript.nsi, and edit the parts that state the version of uDig.
-Taking a quick look, I see reference to the version made at line numbers 43, and 44.
-I think that's it.
+This includes the following lines: 44,45,50,55,125,163,218,270,303
+-- (Replace VersionXXXX with whatever version you are working with for example 1.2-M4)